STREET LAW PROGRAM

 This program – developed by ACC in collaboration with Street Law, Inc. (www.streetlaw.org) - creates partnerships between lawyers and nearby high school law classes serving youth from diverse backgrounds.
 The idea behind the program is to encourage high school students to continue their educations and to consider careers in the law.

 ACC Chicago has forged relationships with both Chicago Public Schools and the U-46 District in the Northwest Suburbs.
-Together, we have identified a number of classes that would be grateful for opportunities to partner with in-house counsel through the current semester, and volunteers can select which component (city or suburbs) is most geographically convenient for them.
+Together, we identified a number of classes that would be grateful for opportunities to partner with in-house counsel through the current semester, and volunteers can select which component (city or suburbs) is most geographically convenient for them.

 Volunteers find it to be a fun and gratifying way to give back to the community and, at the same time, form meaningful relationships with their in-house colleagues.
 The time commitment involved is fairly flexible, probably averaging 10-15 hours over the course of three to four months – a small commitment to perhaps change the life of a deserving student.